-Rear Diff Bush
+Rear Diff Bushes Symptoms

 So what is it?
-The textbook problem for this one is usually the Rear Differential Bushing.
+The textbook problem for this one is usually the rear differential bushing.
 The purpose of the bushing is to transfer power from the engine to the rear wheels smoothly but if worn excessively the problem is easily detected.
 Also, if not replaced early can cause damage to the other bushes and related components.

-Guide To Checking Rear Differential Bush On Test Drive
+Guide to Checking Rear Differential Bush on Test Drive

-CV Joint Boots
+Ford Territory CV Joint Problems

-Premature wear of CV joints is also a problem usually caused by the CV joint boot splitting.
+Premature wear of CV joints is also a problem usually caused by CV joint boot splitting.
 The CV joint boot holds the grease and protects the CV joint from dirt and grit.
 If the car is not regularly serviced the split CV joint boot can go unnoticed causing premature failure of the CV joint.
 The boots usually have a service life of around 100,000km depending on the environment before the CV joint boot starts to crack and split.

-Can CV Joints Be Replaced?
+Can CV Joints be Replaced?

-With the changes in manufacturing costs most automotive workshops remove the old drive-shaft (axle) and replace it with a new driveshaft that has reconditioned inner and outer CV joints on both ends and also new CV joint boots.
+With the changes in manufacturing costs, most automotive workshops remove the old drive shaft (axle) and replace it with a new driveshaft that has reconditioned inner and outer CV joints on both ends and also new CV joint boots.
 The customer saves time and money due to less labour time.

-Guide To Checking CV Joints On Test Drive
+Guide to Checking CV Joints on Test Drive